wakeuplabs-io/arbitrum-connect-v2/packages/docs/ui-orbits-inclusion.md

 ### Backend

-Configured chains are retained on browser's local storage.
+Configured chains are retained on browser's indexed DB.

-### Well known Orbits

-Well known Orbit Chains are on the way!

-They will be available for the user to choose from the chain selector list, so no configuration will be required for those.